ChandanaVaidya17/react-guide-course-resources/other/course-update-guide-udemy.md

 # Course Update Guide

-This section **was not moved**!

-#### If you're curently in this section

-If you have time, restart the section, otherwise simply continue with it (i.e., ignore the new lectures).

-After finishing this section, continue with the next section (the "Debugging" section) - that will then already be an updated section (i.e., you switch to the updated content smoothly).

-You should mark the lectures you're ignoring (i.e., either the new or the old lectures) as "Completed" manually to fix your course progress once you finished this section.

 #### If you already completed this section

 You can explore the new lectures that were added at the beginning of this section but you don't have to.